 Although, at present, the Board of Directors has no other plans to issue the additional shares of common stock, it desires to have the shares available to provide additional flexibility to use its capital stock for business and financial purposes in the future.
-The additional shares may be used for various purposes without further shareholder approval.
+The additional shares may be used for various purposes without further stockholder approval.
 These purposes may include raising capital; providing equity incentives to employees, officers or directors; establishing strategic relationships with other companies; expanding the Company's business or product lines through the acquisition of other businesses or products; and other purposes.

 The additional shares of common stock that would become available for issuance if the proposal were adopted could also be used by NewLink Genetics Corporation to oppose a hostile takeover attempt or to delay or prevent changes in control or management of the Company.
-For example, without further shareholder approval, the Board could strategically sell shares of common stock in a private transaction to purchasers who would oppose a takeover or favor the current Board.
-Although this proposal to increase the authorized common stock has been prompted by business and financial considerations and not by the threat of any hostile takeover attempt (nor is the Board currently aware of any such attempts directed at NewLink Genetics Corporation), nevertheless, shareholders should be aware that approval of proposal could facilitate future efforts by the Company to deter or prevent changes in control of the Company, including transactions in which the shareholders might otherwise receive a premium for their shares over then current market prices.
+For example, without further stockholder approval, the Board could strategically sell shares of common stock in a private transaction to purchasers who would oppose a takeover or favor the current Board.
+Although this proposal to increase the authorized common stock has been prompted by business and financial considerations and not by the threat of any hostile takeover attempt (nor is the Board currently aware of any such attempts directed at NewLink Genetics Corporation), nevertheless, stockholders should be aware that approval of the Company, including transactions in which the stockholders might otherwise receive a premium for their shares over the nurrent market prices.